tvdk-sudoku/Year11Notes/content/notes/AEECO - Chapter 1.md

 - Because of scarcity - because of the limited resources, **we must choose between one option or the other**

-- For example, I have the limited amount of $15 - do i
+- For example, I have the limited amount of $15 - do I

-- a) Go to the movies or
+	a) Go to the movies or

-- b) Go to a restaurant?
+	b) Go to a restaurant?

 - Making choices when confronted by scarcity involves a  **trade-off**